microsoft/vscode-docs/blogs/2019/11/26/custom-data-format.md

 Today, many web frameworks build on top of HTML.
 For example, the [MAVO](https://mavo.io) project extends HTML syntax with various `mv-` attributes.
 Custom Data makes it easy to support such web frameworks:

 - Generate [Custom Data for all MAVO attributes](https://github.com/octref/vscode-mavo/blob/master/data/mavo.json)
-- Point to the Custom Data file in an [Contribution Point](https://code.visualstudio.com/api/references/contribution-pointsc), `contributes.html.customData`
+- Point to the Custom Data file in an [Contribution Point](https://code.visualstudio.com/api/references/contribution-points), `contributes.html.customData`
 - Publish the [extension](https://marketplace.visualstudio.com/items?itemName=octref.vscode-mavo) to help others use MAVO framework in VS Code

 By downloading the [MAVO extension](https://marketplace.visualstudio.com/items?itemName=octref.vscode-mavo), users get auto-completion and hover information for all MAVO attributes in HTML files:

 ![MAVO demo](mavo-demo.gif)

 The extension's source code is at [vscode-mavo](https://github.com/octref/vscode-mavo) repository.
-We hope the project gives you a starting point to add language support for you web framework of choice in VS Code.
-You can also find more information about the `contributes.html.customData` and `contributes.css.customData` Contribution Points at [vscode-custom-data](https://github.com/microsoft/vscode-custom-data).
+We hope the project serves as a starting point for implementing web framework or language support in VS Code.
+You can find more information about the `contributes.html.customData` and `contributes.css.customData` Contribution Points at [vscode-custom-data](https://github.com/microsoft/vscode-custom-data).

 ## Using Custom Data for language servers